SumoLogic/sumologic-documentation/docs/cloud-soar/main-menu.md

 To add a new entity, click the **+** sign at the top of the screen and a new configuration box will be displayed.
-Select an entity type from the drop-down menu and an additional configuration box will be displayed.
+Select an entity type from the dropdown menu and an additional configuration box will be displayed.
 This configuration box allows the user to input information about the entity, such as adding a file or its file hash.
 Once the entity is created, click **Create** to continue.